frobino/EclipseTrainingSlides/tracecompass/slides.md

     <stateValue type="int" value="$PROCESSING"/>;
 ~~~

 - Save the file.
-The opened trace should close.
+The open trace should close.
 - Reopen the trace and the view

 ---